Store Urevatn

-Store Urevatn or Urevatn is a lake in the municipality of Bykle in Agder county, Norway.
-The 14.61 km2 lake lies about 13 km west of the village of Hoslemo and about 15 km northwest of the municipal centre of Bykle.
+Store Urevatn is a lake in Bykle Municipality in Agder county, Norway.
+The 14.61 km2 lake lies about 13 km west of the village of Hoslemo and about 15 km northwest of the village of Bykle.
 The lake sits at an elevation of 1164 m above sea level, high up in the Setesdalsheiene mountains, just north of the mountains Urevassnutene and Djuptjønnuten and just west of Snjoheinuten.

 The northeastern arm of the lake has a dam on it which leads to a canal that brings the out-flowing water to the nearby lake Vatndalsvatnet.

 The lake has large populations of brook trout and brown trout, which makes it a popular fishing location.